rachellevanger/tda-persistence-explorer/README.md

 `docker run -it -p 8888:8888 rachellevanger/tda-persistence-explorer sh -c "cd tda-persistence-explorer; jupyter notebook --ip=0.0.0.0 --no-browser"`

-The output from this command will include the following:
+The output from this command will include something that looks like this:

 ```
 Copy/paste this URL into your browser when you connect for the first time,
     to login with a token:
         http://0.0.0.0:8888/?token=2b87eb399551840a2d418489d93e68664e4dfb2859193379
 ```
-Simply copy/paste the link it provides and this will open up a Jupyter notebook interface.
+Copy/paste the link, including the token, and this will open up a Jupyter notebook interface.
 Navigate to `/docs/Tutorial.ipynb` and then follow the instructions provided in the notebook.

 *To run your own notebooks on your local filesystem:*